skurhse/trans-hotlines/CONTRIBUTING.md

 # Welcome to the Trans Hotlines Contributing Guide

-Thank you for investing your time in contributing to our project.
-All contributors will be added to our `CONTRIBUTORS.md` file.
+Thank you for investing your time in contributing to the project.
+All contributors will be added to the `CONTRIBUTORS.md` file.

 ### Issues